 Through the LOCATE: Child Care program, the Maryland Family Network connects families to child care providers and financial assistance for those who qualify.
 It's a free and confidential program.

-LOCATE: Child Care can help you find:
+LOCATE: Child Care can help in finding:

 • center-based care facilities